cloudblue/connect-eaas-core/docs/tutorials/webapp/setup.md

 ```

-and the following Dockerfile:
+Next, create an empty dockerfile by using the following command:

 ```
 $ touch Dockerfile
 ```

-and fill it with the following:
+Add the following code to your dockerfile:

 ```dockerfile